 Admittedly, I first checked into Stargirl out of curiosity and didn’t expect much from this production linked to Greg Berlanti and his Arrowverse.
 After all, the Arrowverse, while the shows were amusing at first, the approach of making all the shows into tongue-in-cheek camp dramas that attempted to be grim and gritty at the same time soon lost its appeal.
 These series soon became exposed as poor examples of what could get done with comics-based TV series in contrast to the Marvel-based shows such as Daredevil, Jessica Jones, and Luke Cage.
 On the other hand, Stargirl is a refreshing change of pace from anything previously, including the Arriowverse and a charming coming of age story.

 First of all, Stargirl is a very entertaining series that feels like a period piece even though it’s not actually set in the past.
 Stargirl, the series, is a refreshing change of pace that replaces grim and gritty with its own brand of old-fashioned reality, and the series goes so far as to superimpose its own version of reality on everything.
 The series shamelessly leans into sentimentality.
-There is a generous helping of all the corniness that goes with an accent on family values coupled with the show’s retro styling.
+A generous helping of all the corniness accentuates family values coupled with the show’s retro styling.
 Sensibilities make this series completely different from any other series of its type.
 It has its own approach and style.
 Stargirl is the first series of this type since the turn of the century that hasn’t attempted to be grim and gritty in general and is, in fact, somewhat lighthearted.
 This series is like a Hallmark card, and a painting by Norman Rockwell had a love child.
 I found the series throwback appeal to a time of more innocence and idealism very appealing.

 Stargirl is also a story about a time of change for everybody involved and the chemistry and politics involved in creating a family.
 Stargirl is a compelling family drama that focuses mostly on the bonding between Courtney Whitmore (Stargirl) and Pat Dugan, Courtney’s new step-dad and the builder/operator of Stripe, the giant robotic creation he rides around in and that plays a central part in the series.
 Stargirl is Pat’s story as much as Courtney’s, and Luke Wilson does an excellent job in the role, and it’s doubtful if the series would be nearly as good without him (and Stripe)